niess/pumas-docs/docs/docs/installation.md

     *Visual Studio* on Windows.
     {: .justify}

+!!! warning
+    It is assumed that the user already knows how to use a C compiler and how to install software from source on its own Operating System (OS).
+If not, please first check the apropriate documentation.
+    {: .justify}

-In the following we provide detailed instructions for building PUMAS as a standalone library as well as for building the examples.
+In the following we provide some specific details for building PUMAS as a standalone library as well as for building the examples.
 {: .justify}